joshimps/coral_cam/README.md

 9. Source the ROS overlay, you may want to add this to your .bashrc

    `source /opt/ros/humble/setup.bash`

-10. Resolve the depenencies for the coral_cam package
+11. Resolve the depenencies for the coral_cam package.

    `cd ~/pam_ws/` \
    `rosdep install -i --from-path src --rosdistro humble -y`